Aantrreksh/sql-query/sqlref/sql_reference.md

 |2018|null   |800   |
 |2018|1      |400   |
 |2018|2      |400   |
-{: caption="Table 10.
-Query result for the example "rollup sales data on a quarter by year basis and a yearly basis only"." caption-side="bottom"}
+{: caption="Query result for the example "rollup sales data on a quarter by year basis and a yearly basis only"." caption-side="bottom"}

 ### More topics - simpleselect
 {: #more-topics-simpleselect}